London Motorcycle Museum

 London Motorcycle Museum displayed a range of over 150 classic and British motorcycles.
 It closed in October 2019, partly due to inability to meet the running costs.

-A charitable trust, it opened in May 1999 at Oldfield Lane South, Greenford, Middlesex.
+A charitable trust, it opened in May 1999 at Oldfield Lane South, Greenford, Ealing.
 It displayed a range of over 150 classic and British motorcycles.
 Notable exhibits included the last Triumph Bonneville T140 out of the Meriden gates in 1983.

 History

 Bill Crosby, the museum's founder, started collecting good examples of British motorcycles in 1960 when he took over the Reg Allen motorcycle shop in Hanwell.
-The bikes were displayed at Syon Park until 1979 and then at a number of temporary locations until the site in Greenford was found.
+The bikes were displayed at Syon Park in Brentford until 1979 and then at a number of temporary locations until the site in Greenford was found.
 Formerly Coston's Farm, it had been used as an Ealing Council depot (Ravenor Depot) since the 1930s.
 Run by the charitable trust volunteers, the museum promoted educational visits, and was affiliated to the British Motorcycle Charitable Trust.